yegor256/blog/_posts/2014/dec/2014-12-09-immutable-object-state-and-behavior.md

 and use it exactly the way we explained above.

 **Use Arrays**.
-In Java, an array is a data structure with a unique property&mdash;it can be modified while being declared as `final`.
+In Java, an array is a data structure with a unique property---it can be modified while being declared as `final`.
 You can use an array of bytes as a mutable data structure inside an immutable object.
 It's a surrogate solution that conceptually resembles the `Memory` class but is much more primitive.